decentralized-software/chicago/meeting-notes/7_ipfs.md

 share ratio against other peers by the following heuristic.
-If peer A requests a blob which the node operator doesn't have, the node operator can request the same blob from one or more peers for whom the share ratio is _higher_ than the share ration against peer A. If the request succeeds, the node operator serves peer A's request.
+If peer A requests a blob which the node operator doesn't have, the node operator can request the same blob from one or more peers for whom the share ratio is _higher_ than the share ratio against peer A. If the request succeeds, the node operator serves peer A's request.

 ## Use cases